ni/nimi-python/docs/niscope/class.rst

         Enables the onboard signal processing FIR block.
 This block is connected directly to the input signal.
 This filter is designed to compensate the input signal for artifacts introduced to the signal outside of the digitizer.
 However, since this is a generic FIR filter any coefficients are valid.
 Coefficients should be between +1 and -1 in value.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].equalization_filter_enabled`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.equalization_filter_enabled`

         The following table lists the characteristics of this property.

             +-----------------------+------------+